-Policies and procedures designed within the Company to address this risk including maintaining high solvency levels in excess of regulator requirements and holding of highly liquid assets.
-The Branch has access to capital of the Company and access to funding of reinsurance recoveries from the Parent.
+Policies and procedures designed within the Company to address this risk including maintaining high solvency levels in excess of regulatory requirements and holding of highly liquid assets.
+The Branch has access to capital and funding of reinsurance recoveries from the Company.